Kotlin/KEEP/proposals/scripting-support.md

 ## Motivation

-- Define Kotlin scripting and it's applications
+- Define Kotlin scripting and its applications
 - Describe intended use cases for the Kotlin scripting
-- Define scripting support that is:
+- Define scripting support that:
-  - applicable to all Kotlin platforms
+  - is applicable to all Kotlin platforms
   - provides sufficient control of interpretation and execution of scripts
-  - simple enough to configure and customize
+  - is simple enough to configure and customize
   - provides usable default components and configurations for the typical use cases
 - Provide basic examples of the scripting usage and implementation
 - Address the issues found during the public usage of the current scripting support